Infineon/linux-optiga-trust-m/README.md

 (see [req](#req) for input details)

-To Generate New ECC256 Key Example:
+There are two ways to generate New ECC256 Key Pair, the first way is to generate reference keys in file format:

 ```console
 openssl pkey -provider trustm_provider -provider default -propquery provider=trustm -in 0xe0f1:*:NEW:0x03:0x13 -out ecc256_key.pem
 ```

-The above command will generate the key in Trust M and the output (ecc256_key.pem) is the reference to the private key slot of Trust M. Refer to  [Referencing keys in Trust M](#refer_pem_file)  Section for more details.
+The above command will generate the keypair in OPTIGA™ Trust M and the output (ecc256_key.pem) is the reference to the private key slot of OPTIGA™ Trust M. Refer to  [Referencing keys in Trust M](#referencing-keys-in-optiga-trust-m)  Section for more details.

+The second way is to generate keypair with public key as output and private key stored inside Trust M:

 ```console
 openssl pkey -provider trustm_provider -in 0xe0f1:*:NEW:0x03:0x13 -pubout -out e0f1_pub.pem
 ```

-The above command will generate the key in Trust M and the output (e0f1_pub.pem) is the public key and private key is stored inside Trust M. Refer to [Referencing keys in Trust M](#refer_pem_file)  Section for more details.
+The above command will generate the keypair in OPTIGA™ Trust M and the output (e0f1_pub.pem) is the public key and private key is stored inside Trust M. Refer to [Referencing keys in Trust M](#referencing-keys-in-optiga-trust-m)  Section for more details.

 ### <a name="pkeyutl"></a>pkeyutl

 Usage : Sign and verify
 Example for Labels with key id.
 Example - 0xe0f1:

-Signing the message in the test_sign.txt file using the Trust M ECC key and saving the generated signature in the test_sign.sig file.
+Signing the message in the test_sign.txt file using the OPTIGA™ Trust M ECC key and saving the generated signature in the test_sign.sig file.

 ```console
 openssl pkeyutl -provider trustm_provider -inkey 0xe0f1:^  -sign -rawin -in test_sign.txt -out test_sign.sig